darkquasar/darkquasar.github.io/_posts/2017-09-09-THL01-Mimikatz.md

 # Running Mimikatz from memory using Invoke-Mimikatz from PowerSploit
-We will leverage this known [PowerSploit module](https://raw.githubusercontent.com/PowerShellMafia/PowerSploit/master/Exfiltration/Invoke-Mimikatz.ps1) to load Mimikatz in memory without touching disk.
+For this next lab test, we will leverage the known [PowerSploit module](https://raw.githubusercontent.com/PowerShellMafia/PowerSploit/master/Exfiltration/Invoke-Mimikatz.ps1) to load Mimikatz in memory without touching disk.
 The script was run at around 12:00:25.

 ## Hunting with Sysmon and Windows Events